ObiDev-Studios/ObiDev-Studios.fr/README.md

 ##  About

-**ObiDev Studios** is a multiple development project that aims to create an image by developing any type of thing.
+**ObiDev Studios** is a multiple development project that aims to create development projects of any type.

 ---